 Organizational communication scholars often begin their basic textbooks by explaining the fundamental paradox.
 This paradox involves the tension that exists in all groups.
-On the one hand, an effective group to be has to be unified.
+On the one hand, an effective group has to be unified.
 Everyone must work together for the common good and try to achieve mutually agreed upon outcomes.
 People working together can accomplish much more than the individuals can independently.
 Group members bring their unique knowledge, skills, experiences, creativity, and diverse ideas to the group.
 Working with others can generate passion for a project and help obtain the buy in that is needed to implement a plan.
 On the other hand, an effective group has to respect and nurture the talents of the individuals in the group.
 Individuals have to be allowed to express dissent, pursue novel ideas, do some work independently, be acknowledged for their contributions, and represent their interests or the interests of the group they represent.
 We must realize what’s good for the group won’t totally satisfy the individual members, and what’s good for the individuals may not be in the best interests of the group as a whole.
 Hence the dilemma.
 Good leaders manage the tensions that exist between the needs of the individuals and the desires of the group.

 People have no choice but to belong to organizations.
 However, people may be inclined to favor managing the fundamental paradox in different ways because of their value systems.
 Some people may prefer a strongly united group with little tolerance for individual freedoms.
 Other people may prioritize the rights of individuals over the solidarity of groups.